fakenos/fakenos/README.md

 ## How to Generate SSH private key

 By default FakeNOS uses SSH private key embedded with the package, making that key publicly available, which is insecure.
-Instead, FakeNos can use locally generated SSH key.
+Instead, FakeNOS can use locally generated SSH key.

 **Linux**